Controlling an HA Service

 To stop a service, select the appropriate option from the list of actions for the node that is currently running the service.

-Note that if it is not desired for the service to start on another node after the service stop completes, it is important to set the service to manual mode on all nodes before performing the stop action.
+If you do not want a service to start on another node after the stop action completes, set it to manual mode on all nodes before issuing the stop command.

 When the stop completes, the service will be shown as manual and stopped on all nodes: